OleVik/grav-plugin-presentation/README.md

 ## Usage

-The Page-structure used in the Presentation-plugin is essentially the same as normally in Grav , with a few notable exceptions: Any horizontal rule, `---` in Markdown and `<hr />` in HTML, is treated as a _thematic break_, as it is defined in HTML5.
+The Page-structure used in the Presentation-plugin is essentially the same as normally in Grav, with a few notable exceptions: Any horizontal rule, `---` in Markdown and `<hr />` in HTML, is treated as a _thematic break_, as it is defined in HTML5.
 This means that every Page in Grav is treated as a normal, _horizontal Slide_ when the Plugin iterates over them, but a thematic break creates a _vertical Slide_.

 You can have as many Pages below the root-page as you want, each of them will be treated as a Slide.
 When you create thematic breaks within the Page, the Slides are then created _below_ the Page itself -- accommodating Reveal.js' two-dimensional slideshows.

 ### Nomenclature

 With Reveal.js the presentation is not entirely linear.
-Rather, it has a linear, left-to-right set of sections that each make up a slide, and can have additional slides going dowards.
+Rather, it has a linear, left-to-right set of sections that each make up a slide, and can have additional slides going downwards.
 Thus you can progress through the presentation linearly starting at each section, moving downwards until the end, and continuing onto the next section, or move between them as you choose.

 Further, there are [Fragments](https://github.com/hakimel/reveal.js#fragments) that can be used within each slide.
 These reveal linearly like slides, but make one element appear at a time rather than the full contents of the slide.